 Up until the latter half of the twentieth century, when neighborhood race restrictions on homeownership were lifted, the View Park-Windsor Hills area was mostly white.
 Today this wealthy area is three-quarters black.
-View Park-Windsor Hills, along with Baldwin Hills and Ladera Heights, holds some of the highest concentrations of black wealth on the West Coast.9 Less than six miles southeast is Westmont, an unincorporated work, and emotional labor that family life requires.
+View Park-Windsor Hills, along with Baldwin Hills and Ladera Heights, holds some of the highest concentrations of black wealth on the West Coast.
+Less than six miles southeast is Westmont, an unincorporated area where blacks make up a little over half of the population and well-being outcomes more closely follow the usual LA earnings pattern by